dev-academy-programme/student-prep/prep-curriculum/core-neuro-growth-mindset.md

 According to psychologist Carol Dweck, known for her research on an individual’s implicit theory of intelligence, “In a fixed mindset students believe their basic abilities, their intelligence, their talents, are just fixed traits.
 They have a certain amount and that’s that, and then their goal becomes to look smart all the time and never look dumb.”

 “You’re so talented!”, “You are gifted – a natural!”, “You’re doing so well in school, you must be really smart!” – children receive these messages (or their negative counterparts), along with many other messages on a daily basis from their peers, parents and teachers.
 Are these just words or do they mean more?
-How are children affected by the words we use to praise,coach and criticize them?
+How are children affected by the words we use to praise, coach and criticize them?

 Dr. Dweck’s research, compelling and thorough, challenges this widely held belief, or ‘fixed mindset’, by demonstrating how powerful a ‘growth mindset’ can be in achieving success and happiness.